 One way is to get your kids’ brains ready for new learning is to start by reviewing what your children already know about a subject before you start adding new information.
 One way we did this in our homeschool when we were starting a new topic is to use a modification of the “KWL” approach.

 Typically, a “KWL” chart is a chart with three columns.
-In the first column, you list what you already Know about something.
+In the first column, you list what you already Know (or think you know) about something.
 Use the second column to list what you Would like to know or what you Wonder about the topic.
 In the third column, usually after reading a book, article, etc., your student would fill out what she Learned about the topic.

 Sometimes when approaching a new unit or brand-new topic, we would brainstorm a list of what we already knew about it (“we” meaning “my kids”) first.